LIPS-scheme/lips/REFERENCE.md

 ```
 (** a b)

-Function calculate number a to to the power of b.
+Function that calculates number a to to the power of b.
 ```

 ## /